Prayer in Hinduism: Bhakti yoga

 It is essentially the process of enlightenment found through worship of the Devas (or Devi, the feminine form of Deva), in whatever form one envisions.
-Prayer is achieved through puja (worship) done either at the family shrine or a local temple.
+Prayer is achieved through puja (worship) performed either at the family shrine or a local temple.
 We can see from Krishna's injunction that prayer is fundamental to Hinduism, that to dwell constantly on the Divine is key to enlightenment.
-Prayer repetition (through mantras) using malas (Hindu prayer beads) are a strong part of Hinduism.
+Prayer repetition (through mantras) using malas (Hindu prayer beads) is a strong part of Hinduism.

-The devotionalist Bhakti movement originates in South India in the Early Middle Ages, and by the Late Middle Ages spread throughout the subcontinent, giving rise to Sant Mat and Gaudiya Vaishnavism.
+The devotionalist Bhakti movement originated in South India in the Early Middle Ages, and by the Late Middle Ages spread throughout the subcontinent, giving rise to Sant Mat and Gaudiya Vaishnavism.

 Mantras

 Gayatri mantra

 The Gayatri mantra is Hinduism's most representative prayer.
 Many Hindus recite it on a daily basis, not only contemplating its straightforward meaning, but also dwelling on and imbibing its sound, regarded to be pregnant with spiritual meaning.
 For this reason nearly all Hindu prayers and mantras are sung.
 The Gayatri mantra was first recorded in the Rigveda (Note: Rigveda 3.62.10) which was composed in Sanskrit about 2500 to 3500 years ago, and by some reports, the mantra may have been chanted for many generations before that.